ankitects/anki-manual/src/importing/text-files.md

 easiest way to do this is to use the free LibreOffice spreadsheet program instead of Excel to edit your file, as it supports UTF-8 easily, and also exports multi-line content properly, unlike Excel.
-If you wish to keep using Excel, please see [this forum post](https://docs.google.com/document/d/12YE_FS6A9ANLTESJNtPP116ti4nNmCBghyoJBRtno_k/edit?usp=sharing) for more information.
+If you wish to keep using Excel, please see [this docs](https://docs.google.com/document/d/12YE_FS6A9ANLTESJNtPP116ti4nNmCBghyoJBRtno_k/edit?usp=sharing) for more information.

-To save your spreadsheet to a file Anki can read with LibreOffice, go to File&gt;Save As, and then select CSV for the type of file.
+To save your spreadsheet to a file Anki can read with LibreOffice, go to **File &gt; Save As**, and then select CSV for the type of file.
 After accepting the default options, LibreOffice will save the file and you can then import the saved file into Anki.